AlexeyStruchev/stepik_selenium_run_browser_language/README.md

 # stepik_selenium_run_browser_language
 This is a tutorial project from stepic course https://stepik.org/course/575/syllabus:
-Test automation with Selenium and Python
+"Test automation with Selenium and Python".

-The project purpose is to send language information for browser in accept-language header in order a server can determine which page language must be returned.
+The project purpose is to send a language information for a browser in accept-language header in order a server can determine which page language must be returned.

 The lesson is: https://stepik.org/lesson/237240/step/10?unit=209628

-## Run commands
+## Automated libraries installation
+After cloning the project from git, all nessesary libraries can be installed in console by using the command:

+pip install -r requirements.txt

+## Tests execution in console
 For all tests a Chrome browser is used.
+Run commands in console by using a language parameter
 ### Spanish
-language=es test_items.py
+pytest --language=es test_items.py
 ### English
 pytest --language=es test_items.py
 ### Russian
 pytest --language=es test_items.py
-### Without any parameters - default en language is used
+### Without any parameters a default English language is used
 pytest test_items.py